 How will I do that and what will sessions look like from now on?
 I’m here to answer all of your questions, let’s get started!

-Everything will be done online, except for the actual session.
+Most things can be done online, except for the actual session.

 Sessions will be limited to one per day.